PasinduSenanayake/demo-backend/README.md

 ### Application

+* Developed and tested with Java 11.

-* Utilizes and H2 In-memory database.
+* Utilizes an H2 In-memory database.

 * The tables and database are automatically created with no data.